majnas/tensorflow/tensorboard/README.md

 ### How to use:

-* First run `python main.py` to trian the network and storing logs signals of graph model.
+* First run `python main.py` to trian the network and store logs signals of graph model.
-* Second while training the model of after that run `$tensorboard --logdir=logs/` to address tensorboard datas for
+* Second while training the model or after training run `$ tensorboard --logdir=logs/`.
+* launch your browser and go to tensorboard address (for example http://familypc:6006).